quotechltd/coding-test/README.md

 ### TASK 1:
 The getAll endpoint has a failing test.
-The list of users returned includes all users for all clients.
+The list of users returned includes all users for all organisations.

 ### Task 2:
 We now need a new endpoint which can return user address labels.